 If you play a card that requires players to ante, then immediately leave the Round (for example, with "Gambling?
-I'm in!" followed by "I've got watch duty"), then the Round proceeds normally, but currently has no winner.
+I'm in!" followed by "Not now, I'm feeding Wulfric"), then the Round proceeds normally, but currently has no winner.
 If the Round ends before any player takes control, all anted Gold goes to the Inn.